The file systems of macOS

 At the same time, volumes have their own Volume Superblocks and independent structures for storing data and metadata.
 All files and folders in them are managed using binary search tree structures, referred to as File and Folder B-Trees.
 The nodes in such trees store keys and values.

 The content of any file is represented by at least one extent, which keeps the information about its starting location and length in blocks.
-All extents in the volume a handled by a dedicated B-tree.
+All extents in the volume are handled by a dedicated B-tree.

 Nonetheless, in spite of its optimized structure and other apparent benefits, APFS has been developed with flash storage in mind and might not be the best alternative for mechanical hard disk drives.
 On top of that, it may cause their excessive fragmentation and thus degraded performance.
 Also, it is impossible to access an APFS volume under previous versions of macOS – macOS Sierra 10.12 or earlier, which may become an obstacle in certain usage scenarios.